dustinblackman/oatmeal/README.md

 <!-- command-help start -->

 ```
-Terminal UI to chat with large language models (LLM) using different model backends, and direct integrations with your favourite editor!
+Terminal UI to chat with large language models (LLM) using different model backends, and direct integrations with your favourite editors!

 Version: 0.1.0
-Commit: 77c0605
+Commit: a9ef7f1

 Usage: oatmeal [OPTIONS]